Lancers Football -- Head Coach

 "If I learned one thing in the NFL, it was that attention to detail was the key.
 People matched up physically the same way, but it was the mental game, the precision, and the ability to stay focused every down that was the difference between winning and losing."

 On education, he said, "That's a No. 1 goal to see that players stay on task in the classroom by helping monitor their progress.
 The student-athletes have a great resource in our Academic Athletic Zone here.
 It's one thing to coach a team to become a champion or a bowl winner, but if those players are not doing enough in the classroom, then it's all for not.
 These student-athletes need to qualify and be on academic track in order to take advantage of the many major university scholarship opportunities out there."

 PCC Sports Hall of Fame QB Nathan Chandler dives in for touchdown in a 2001 game.
 Chandler, inducted into the 2013 class, helped the Lancers win the Mission Conference championship in '01.
 The Texas native went on to a successful career at the University of Iowa.

 RECENT ACCOMPLISHMENTS OF PCC FOOTBALL

-Jonathan Smith (2001 Lancers, with ball right) set a PCC record for rushing yards in a single season with 2,049, and set a national record for most all-purpose yards in a game with 515.
+Jonathan Smith (2001 Lancers) set a PCC record for rushing yards in a single season with 2,049, and set a national record for most all-purpose yards in a game with 515.
 He went on to become an All-Pac 10 selection at Washington State University and later led NFL Europe in rushing.